First Time Buyer Mortgage

 • Existing debt obligations

-A solid credit history reassures lenders that you’re capable of repaying debts and managing finances responsibly.
+A solid credit history reassures lenders that you’re capable of repaying debts and managing refurbishment finances responsibly.
 Typically, a personal credit score of 680 or higher strengthens your application.

 Business Financial Health